The Ultimate Guide to Credit Card Protection and How to Use It

 What Is Credit Card Protection?

-Credit cards may offer various forms of protection in their perks and benefits.
-These protections can help protect your purchases and ensure you don’t pay for charges that aren’t yours.
 They can also help you in a dispute with a vendor.
-For example, if you ordered an item that never made it to you, and the merchant won’t give you a refund, you could invoke a credit card chargeback with your credit card company.
+For example, if you ordered an item that never made it to you and the merchant won’t give you a refund, you could invoke a credit card chargeback with your credit card company.

-Perhaps the most common form of protection associated with the term ‘credit card protection’ is credit card payment protection insurance.
+Perhaps the most common form of protection associated with the term “credit card protection” is credit card payment protection insurance.
 This is an insurance plan that you can opt into for a monthly fee that would offer protection if something were to happen that prevented you from paying your bills.

 Recommended: Charge Cards Advantages and Disadvantages